sora-xor/sora-docs/src/val.md

 ---
-title: Sora Validators | Sora Docs
+title: SORA Validators | SORA Docs
 head:
   - - meta
     - name: description
-      content: Learn about validators on the Sora Network and their role in securing the network, validating transactions, and maintaining consensus.
-Discover the requirements and responsibilities of validators, explore the process of becoming a validator, and understand the importance of validator nodes in the decentralized governance of the Sora ecosystem.
+      content: Learn about validators on the SORA Network and their role in securing the network, validating transactions, and maintaining consensus.
+Discover the requirements and responsibilities of validators, explore the process of becoming a validator, and understand the importance of validator nodes in the decentralized governance of the SORA ecosystem.
   - - meta
     - name: keywords
-      content: Sora Validators, Sora Network, network security, transaction validation, consensus, validator requirements, becoming a validator, decentralized governance, Sora ecosystem
+      content: SORA Validators, SORA Network, network security, transaction validation, consensus, validator requirements, becoming a validator, decentralized governance, SORA ecosystem
 ---

 # VAL (≚)